Vasily Gavrilov (revolutionary): Biography

 In 1914 he was drafted into the Russian Imperial Army in Chita.
 In 1917 he was demobilised from the World War I, in December–January 1918 he came home as an active Bolshevik front-line soldier.

 On 22 January 1918, he took part in the First Parish Congress of Soviets of the Ust-Tartas region.

-In February — in the first peasant district congress in the town of Kainsk.
+In February – in the first peasant district congress in the town of Kainsk.
 The Provincial Congress elected the Provincial Committee of the Soviet of Deputies (Sovdep).
 From the Bolsheviks it included V.I.
 Gavrilov.
 After the capture of Barabinsk station by the Chekho-Esser rebels on 26 May 1918, the garrison of the Red Army together with the party members of the district Soviet of Workers, Peasants and Soldiers Deputies retreated to the town of Kainsk.
 Comrade Gavrilov was arrested, as well as the chairman Moses Stanislavovich Zdvinsky and the other members of the district Soviet were also arrested.

 In the Kainsky district prison he was tortured by the Kolchakov Kainsky counter-intelligence and investigative commission in front of his brother Alexander.
 In total there were more than five hundred prisoners.
 In prison Vasily Gavrilov took part in the Bolshevik underground organisation.
 Heavily ill, he was transferred to a secret dark solitary cell, shackled.

 On 20 November 1919, due to the approach of the Red Army, evacuation of 300—350 prisoners of Kainsk district prison to Novo-Nikolayevskaya prison began.
-By order of Lieutenant-General V. О. Kappel, From 22 November 1919, political prisoners in batches of 54 to 90 people were shot by a punitive detachment in the Savkina Griva tract, east of the town of Kainsk, Kainsk uyezd, Tomsk region, now the tract is within the city limits of Kuibyshev, Kuibyshev district, Novosibirsk region.
+By order of Lieutenant-General V. О. Kappel, From 22 November 1919, political prisoners in batches of 54 to 90 people were shot by a punitive detachment in the Savkina Griva tract, east of the town of Kainsk, Kainsk uyezd, Tomsk region, now the tract is within the city limits of Kuibyshev, Kuibyshev district, Novosibirsk Oblast.

 On 1–2 December 1919 Kainsk was liberated by armies of the Workers and Peasants Red Army.
 The bodies of all tortured and shot were taken to Barabinsk for burial by relatives.

-Vasily, together with his brother Alexander Gavrilov, is buried in the centre of the village of Novotartasskaya, Ust-Tartasskaya, Kainsky uyezd, Tomsk region, now the village of Novy Tartas — the administrative centre of Novotartasskaya village council of Vengerovsky district, Novosibirsk Region.
+Vasily, together with his brother Alexander Gavrilov, is buried in the centre of the village of Novotartasskaya, Ust-Tartasskaya, Kainsky uyezd, Tomsk region, now the village of Novy Tartas – the administrative centre of Novotartasskaya village council of Vengerovsky District, Novosibirsk Oblast.

 Originally an obelisk was placed with a red star on top.
 In 1979, in connection with the construction of a new school, the monument was moved and rebuilt.